 The Brand Action Model in Action

 Every brand is part of a complex value chain.
-The key influencers in that chain are the people, social institutions, and business organizations that mediate between the client and the end user, as well as the cultural context of values and meanings in which both operate.
+The key influencers in that chain are the people, social institutions, and business organizations that mediate between the client and the end user, as well as the cultural context of values and meanings in which the client and end user operate.

 When consumers see a brand valued by consumers or influencers they care about, institutions they respect, and organizations they rely on to bring them products that fulfill their expectations, they value the brand all the more.
 When retailers or other intermediaries see the brand valued by consumers, they value it more.
 All parties exist in a social system in which they value each other more when they share common cultural perceptions.

-This is something industries such as the beauty and fashion industries are already learning.
-The decline in returns provided by traditional marketing channels, combined with the excitement surrounding influencer marketing, has to led to brands competing for influencers’ attention.
-Which influencers were considered the best was often determined by follower count or a “cool factor,” rather than meaningful analytics; but it may be time to revisit the way brands look at influencers.
-While influencers have demonstrated that they can generate tremendous value, brands need to differentiate between fame and actual influence.
+This is something industries such as beauty and fashion are already learning.
+A decline in returns provided by traditional marketing channels, combined with the excitement surrounding influencer marketing, has to led to brands competing for influencers’ attention.
+Which influencers are considered the best is often determined by follower count or a “coolness factor,” rather than meaningful analytics; but it may be time to revisit the way brands look at influencers.
+While influencers have demonstrated that they be extremely valuable, brands need to differentiate between fame and actual influence.
 Influencers aren’t celebrities; they are actually a commodity.

 - African-American consumer panels

 - Customer sociological segmentation that goes beyond traditional demographics and psychographics